 The University accepts a wide range of overseas qualifications, such as the Irish Leaving Certificate, French Baccalaureate, European Baccalaureate, German Abitur, Indian Class XII, Hong Kong DSE and Singapore H2.
 Further details about our entry requirements for a range of International qualifications are available on our country qualification website.
 If you are unsure whether your qualification is acceptable, or have questions about the level we will require, you should contact the Undergraduate Admissions Team

-Vocational qualifications may be acceptable in conjunction with other qualfications.
-Applicants should ensure that they are able to meet the essential subject requirements for their chosen course.
+Applicants with vocational qualifications are considered on an individual basis.
+Vocational qualifications may be acceptable on their own or in conjunction with other qualifications depending on the course.
+Applicants should ensure that they are able to meet the essential subject requirements for their chosen degree.
 Details of our typical offers can be found on the study pages or our website.If you are unsure about whether your combination of subjects will meet our entry requirements please contact the Undergraduate Admissions Team for advice.

 - A and AS Levels